China's 'fake' Apple stores thrive ahead of new iPhone launch

-HONG KONG, Sept 24 On a bustling street in China's southern boomtown of Shenzhen, more than 30 stores carrying Apple Inc's iconic white logos peddle pre-orders for the new iPhone, a gadget that has become a status symbol among many better-off Chinese.
+HONG KONG On a bustling street in China's southern boomtown of Shenzhen, more than 30 stores carrying Apple Inc's (AAPL.O) iconic white logos peddle pre-orders for the new iPhone, a gadget that has become a status symbol among many better-off Chinese.

 Many of the stores look just like Apple's signature outlets, right down to the sales staff kitted out in blue T-shirts bearing the company's white logo and the sample iPads and iWatches displayed on sleek wooden tables.